hao-ai-lab/dsc204a-w24/syllabus.md

 ## Pre-requisites

 - DSC 202 (Data Mgt for Data Science); or substantial practical experience with scalable data systems and ML algorithms, subject to the consent of the instructor.
-- Basic knowledge of deep learning.
 - Proficiency in Python programming.
+- Knowledge of deep learning and deep learning frameworks such as PyTorch.

 ## Grading